databricks/spark-redshift/tutorial/README.md

 ## Prepare the Redshift database ##

-Before we delve into specific examples of how `spark-redshift` works, let us configure the Redshift database which we will be using.
+Before we delve into specific examples of how `spark-redshift` works, let's configure the Redshift database which we will be using.

 In this tutorial, we will use the sample [TICKT](http://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html) database on Redshift.
-This database enables the tracking of  sales activity for the fictional TICKIT web site, where users buy and sell tickets online for various types of events.
+This database tracks sales activity for the fictional TICKIT web site, where users buy and sell tickets online for various types of events.
 The database allows analysis of sales over time, performance of sellers, venues and correlation of sales with seasons.
 This information can be used to drive advertising and promotions campaigns.

 When you start the Redshift service you will first need to create the TICKT database and load it.
 Follow the instructions [here](http://docs.aws.amazon.com/redshift/latest/dg/cm-dev-t-load-sample-data.html) to create/load the TICKT database.

-In the examples below, we used a Redshift database running on a 2 node cluster.
-Each node manages 2 slices for a total of 4 slices.
-This *usually* (read Redshift [documentation](http://docs.aws.amazon.com/redshift/latest/dg/c_high_level_system_architecture.html) for a more nuanced discussion) means that each table will be stored in 4 separate partitions, one for each slice.
+In the examples below, we used a Redshift database running on a 2-node cluster.
+Each node manages 2 slices, giving our cluster a total of 4 slices.
+This *usually* means that each table in our database will be stored in 4 separate partitions, one for each slice (for a more nuanced discussion of partitioning, see the [Redshift  documentation](http://docs.aws.amazon.com/redshift/latest/dg/c_high_level_system_architecture.html)).

 ## Usage ##